veniabobakov/SensorForecasts/README.md

 ## Task description 📋

-There is air pollution data for 25 parameters.
-It is necessary to create correlation matrices for these parameters over a period of several samples and on this basis predict the correlation matrix and indicators for the following periods.
+It is necessary to compare graph and classical methods for predicting time series on climate data of the Beliy Island

 ##  Experimental Results📈